-- 14. Retail sale.
-"Retail sale" shall mean any single sale of liquor in the original package for off the premises consumption of less than 20 gallons. - 15.
+- 214. Retail sale.
+"Retail sale" shall mean any single sale of liquor in the original package for off the premises consumption of less than 20 gallons. - >15.
 Sale or sell.
-"Sale" or "sell" shall include any transfer or delivery of liquor for a consideration, and any gift thereof in connection with or as a part of a transfer of property. - 16.
+"Sale" or "sell" shall include any transfer or delivery of liquor for a consideration, and any gift thereof in connection with or as a part of a transfer of property. - >16.
 Spirits.
-"Spirits" shall mean any liquor produced by distillation or if produced by any other process, strengthened or fortified by the addition of distilled spirits of any kind. - 17.
+"Spirits" shall mean any liquor produced by distillation or if produced by any other process, strengthened or fortified by the addition of distilled spirits of any kind. - \Rightarrow 17.
 Vinous liquor.
 "Vinous liquor" shall mean wine. - 18.
 Wholesaler.
 "Wholesaler" shall mean and include persons licensed by the commission to engage in the purchase and resale of malt or brewed beverages and wines, or both, in the original containers, as prepared for the market by the manufacturer at the place of manufacture, but not for consumption on the premises of said wholesaler. - 19.
 Wine.
-"Wine" shall mean any liquor produced by natural fermentation. - 20.
-Table wine.
-"Table wine" means any wine containing not more than 14% alcohol by volume, including sparkling wines.
+"Wine" shall mean any liquor produced by natural fermentation.

+20. Table wine.
+"Table wine" means any wine containing not more - than 14% alcohol by volume, including sparkling wines.

-Places located on fairgrounds operated by agricultural societies or where parimutuel racing is conducted, which otherwise meet the definition of a hotel or a restaurant, shall be deemed to be a hotel or restaurant for purposes of the Title, notwithstanding the fact an admission charge must be paid to gain entrance to such place.
+Places located on fairgrounds operated by agricultural

+societies or where pari-mutuel racing is conducted, which otherwise meet the definition of a hotel or a restaurant, shall be deemed to be a hotel or restaurant for purposes of this Title, notwithstanding the fact an admission charge must be paid to gain entrance to such place.

 Sec.
-2. 28 MRSA § 4, as last amended by PL 1975, c.
-45 and c.
-80, §§ 1-2, is repealed and the following enacted in place thereof:
+2. 28 MRSA §4, as last amended by PL 1975, c.45 and c.80, §\$1-2, is repealed and the following enacted in place thereof:

-§ 4.
+§4.
 Business days and hours

 No liquor shall be sold except as herein provided.
-Liquor may be sold and delivered by any licensee by himself, clerk, servant or agent between 6 a.m. and 1 a.m.
+Liquor may be sold and delivered by any licensee by himself, clerk, servant or agent between 6 a.m. \(\limin \) and 1 a.m.

-No liquor shall be sold or delivered by any licensee by himself, clerk, servant or agent, and no liquor shall be consumed on any licensed premise between 1 a.m. and 6 a.m. and between 1 a.m. and 12 noon on Sundays.
+No liquor shall be sold or delivered by any licensee by himself, clerk, servant or agent, and no liquor shall be consumed on any licensed premise between 1 a.m. \leftrightarrow and 6 a.m., \leftarrow and between 1 a.m. \leftrightarrow and 12 noon on Sundays.

 Liquor may be sold on January 1st of any year from midnight to 2 a.m.
-If January 1st falls on Monday, licensees shall be permitted to sell or deliver any liquors between 9 p.m., Sunday, December 31st and 2 a.m., January 1st.

-Liquor may be sold in any municipality on the day of holding a general election or state-wide primary.
+If January 1st falls on Monday, licensees shall be permitted to sell or deliver any liquors between 9 p.m., except by bona fide guests in their rooms.
+No liquor shall be sold in this state on Memorial Day prior to 12 noon.
+The hours of selling or delivering referred to shall be the legal time prevailing in the State on the day of the sale.

-Except as hereinafter provided, no licensee shall permit the consumption of liquors on his premises on Sundays, or after 15 minutes past the hours prohibited for sale thereof, except by bona fide guests in their rooms.
+Sunday, December 31st and 2 a.m., January 1st.
+Liquor may be sold in any municipality on the day of holding a general election or statewide primary.
+Except as hereinafter provided, no licensee shall permit the consumption of liquors on his premises on Sundays, or after 15 minutes past the hours prohibited for sale thereof,